Peter Beck on how Rocket Lab will make money

 Beck won't give a line-by-line account of the privately-held company's financials, but "We'll come out of the end of this year cash-flow positive," he says.

-"It's a real credit to the team hear that we can come out of such an intensive R&D period to cashflow positive so quickly."
+"It's a real credit to the team here that we can come out of such an intensive R&D period to cashflow positive so quickly."

 The plan is for Rocket Lab's second commercial flight to launch in as soon as a fortnight, and Beck says so far everything's on track to meet that deadline - which would put his company ahead of its aggressive timeline to reach a monthly launch frequency by the end of this year, fortnightly by the end of next year and weekly by 2020.